ultralytics/ultralytics/docs/en/guides/index.md

 - [Defining A Computer Vision Project's Goals](defining-project-goals.md) 🚀 NEW: Walk through how to effectively define clear and measurable goals for your computer vision project.
 Learn the importance of a well-defined problem statement and how it creates a roadmap for your project.
 - [Data Collection and Annotation](data-collection-and-annotation.md) 🚀 NEW: Explore the tools, techniques, and best practices for collecting and annotating data to create high-quality inputs for your computer vision models.
 - [Preprocessing Annotated Data](preprocessing_annotated_data.md) 🚀 NEW: Learn about preprocessing and augmenting image data in computer vision projects using YOLOv8, including normalization, dataset augmentation, splitting, and exploratory data analysis (EDA).
+- [Tips for Model Training](model-training-tips.md) 🚀 NEW: Explore tips on optimizing batch sizes, using mixed precision, applying pre-trained weights, and more to make training your computer vision model a breeze.
 - [ROS Quickstart](ros-quickstart.md) 🚀 NEW: Learn how to integrate YOLO with the Robot Operating System (ROS) for real-time object detection in robotics applications, including Point Cloud and Depth images.

 ## Contribute to Our Guides